zendz/duckdns-updater/README.md

 ## AWS Requirements
 - EC2 instance with IMDSv2 enabled (default on new instances)
 - Public IPv4 address assigned
+- **Optional**: IPv6 address assigned (for dual-stack DNS records)
 - Outbound HTTPS (443) access to `www.duckdns.org`
 - No special IAM permissions needed (uses metadata service)

+### Enabling IPv6 on EC2
+To use IPv6 support, your EC2 instance needs an IPv6 address:
+1. Ensure your VPC has an IPv6 CIDR block assigned
+2. Assign an IPv6 CIDR to your subnet
+3. Assign an IPv6 address to your EC2 instance
+4. Update route tables and security groups to allow IPv6 traffic

 ## Common Modifications